Sergeeeek/integrated/README.md

 });
 ```

+Remember, modules in `integrated` are just plain functions, so they are also modules at the same time.

 This makes your code even more composable!
-You can now create self-contained systems that do just one thing and integrate it into a larger system.
+You can now compose arbitrarily complex systems into a larger system.

 ## API